Romain-Thomas-Shef/STON/docs/source/get_started.rst

 STON is composed of two different interfaces:

 * The Command Line Interface [CLI].
 It will help you start STON, run some tests, load/create configuration files.
 * The Graphical User Interface [GUI].
 This is the main part of STON and where you will browse/inspect/manipulate images.

 In this part of the documentation you will learn how to start STON and configure it.
-If you are interested about the GUI please have a look at the :doc:`main_window`.
+If you are interested about the GUI please have a look at the :doc:`main_window` page.
+If you want to explore how the GUI works but do not yet have data ready to work with, you can use the test data that is distributed with STON (see :doc:`tests`).

 Command line interface
 ----------------------